 Does Creatine Make Your Boobs Bigger

 Imagine you're scrolling through social media and see a post claiming creatine can magically enhance your bust size.
-Intrigued, you dive into the comments section, only to find a mix of excited affirmations and skeptical dismissals.
+On the flip side, intrigued, you dive into the comments section, only to find a mix of excited affirmations and skeptical dismissals.
 The question, "Does creatine make your boobs bigger?" is more complex than a simple yes or no. It touches on our understanding of muscle growth, water retention, and hormonal influences, not to mention the pervasive societal pressures surrounding body image.

 Does Creatine Make Your Boobs Bigger?